Gasimhacker/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -na is the command to Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with.). mkdir is the command to create a new directory. mv is the command to move a file or directory. rm is the command to delete a file or directory.
+ls -na is the command to Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with.). mkdir is the command to create a new directory. mv is the command to move a file or directory. rm is the command to delete a file. rm -r is the command to delete a directory.